 Upon our recent move to San Francisco, I worried I would lose readers as our suburban home ownership lives took on an emphatically different, city-dweller feel.
 My blog friends followed right along with us as I let them in on the excitement of a cross-country drive and the challenges of turning our balcony into livable square footage.
 As much as our day-to-day routine has changed, the universality of this human experience remains the same.
 We move, we redecorate, we fail, we triumph and then we do it all again.

-Chiwetel Ejiofor is Everyman in a dynamic new production of one of English drama's oldest plays.
+Chiwetel Ejiofor is Everyman in a dynamic new production of one of English drama's oldest plays in a National Theatre Live screening to be held Aug.
+30 at the Campus Theatre.

 The 2015 Annual Student Reading celebrated outstanding writing.